Patreksfjörður farmed salmon escape: Aftermath

 Since this incident, there has also been a sea lice outbreak at an open sea salmon farm in Tálknafjörður, Iceland.
 Many locals and environmentalists protested against open sea fish farm industries in Iceland.

 On November 9, 2023, Icelandic singer-songwriter, Björk, released a song titled, "Oral," in collaboration with Catalan pop star, Rosalía.
-The profits of the song will go towards supporting activists fighting for new laws and regulations for aquaculture in Iceland.
+The profits from the song will go towards supporting activists fighting for new laws and regulations for aquaculture in Iceland.